Josiah Hasbrouck

 Josiah Hasbrouck (March 5, 1755 – March 19, 1821) was a United States representative from New York.
 Born in New Paltz, he completed preparatory studies and conducted a general merchandising business.
 He was a second lieutenant in the Third Regiment of Ulster County Militia in 1780, and was supervisor of New Paltz from 1784 to 1786 and in 1793, 1794, and 1799 to 1805.
-He was a member of the New York State Assembly in 1796, 1797, 1802, and 1806.
+He was a member of the New York State Assembly during its 1796, 1797, 1802, and 1806 sessions.

 Hasbrouck was elected as a Democratic-Republican to the Eighth Congress to fill the vacancy caused by the resignation of John Cantine and served from April 28, 1803, to March 3, 1805.
 He engaged in agricultural pursuits, and was then elected to the Fifteenth Congress (March 4, 1817 – March 3, 1819), during which he was chairman of the Committee on Expenditures in the Department of State.
 He died near Plattekill.
 Original interment was in the family burial ground; reinterment was in New Paltz Rural Cemetery, New Paltz.

 Locust Lawn, his Federal style-home during his last years, is on the National Register of Historic Places, located along NY 32 in what is today the town of Gardiner, just south of New Paltz.
 The house, which is owned and operated as a house museum by [the Locust Grove Estate] boasts an outstanding collection of original furnishings and interior mouldings, and is open to the public on weekends from June through October.

 Personal life

 Josiah was the son of Major Jacob Hasbrouck Jr. (1727–1806) and his wife, Jannetje DuBois Hasbrouck (1731–1807).
-His father commanded an Ulster County, New York regiment in the Revolutionary War, and served as the Supervisor of the town of New Paltz from 1762-1765 and again from 1771-1776.
+His father commanded an Ulster County, New York regiment in the Revolutionary War, and served as the Supervisor of the town of New Paltz from 1762 to 1765 and again from 1771 to 1776.
 On his father's side of the family, he descends from three of the 12 New Paltz Patentees, or founders: Jean Hasbrouck, Christian Deyo and Louis Bevier.
 On his mother's side, he descends from another patentee, Louis DuBois (Huguenot), as well as Claes Martenszen Roosevelt, the earliest American ancestor of United States Presidents Theodore Roosevelt and Franklin D. Roosevelt.

-On February 11, 1785 in New Paltz, Josiah married Sarah Decker, a cousin of his in three different lines (Louis DuBois, Matthys Blanchan twice).
+On February 11, 1785, in New Paltz, Josiah married Sarah Decker, a cousin of his in three different lines (Louis DuBois, Matthys Blanchan twice).
 They had at least five children together: